Stuart Price: Other production work

 In 2019, Price produced British band Sundara Karma's second album Ulfilas' Alphabet.

-In 2020, Price served as a co-producer and additional producer on the Dua Lipa "Future Nostalgia" album, in 4 songs, where 3 of them: "Hallucinate", "Levitating" and "Love Again" became singles.
+In 2020, Price served as a co-producer and additional producer for four songs on Dua Lipa's second album Future Nostalgia, three of which became singles: "Hallucinate", "Levitating", and "Love Again".
+"Levitating" has since achieved diamond certification.

-He also produced the release of Aussie rockers DMA's third studio album The Glow (DMA's album) that has been met with positive reviews.
+He also produced Aussie rockers DMA's third studio album The Glow, which was met with positive reviews.

 In May 2022, the single "Superstar" by Swedish singer Darin was released and produced by Price.

-Price is also one of the listed producers on Japanese-British singer/songwriter Rina Sawayama's second studio album Hold the Girl, which was released on September 16, 2022.
+Price also contributed to Japanese-British singer-songwriter Rina Sawayama's second studio album Hold the Girl, which was released on 16 September 2022, and peaked at number two on the UK chart.